 7. Creative mind

 To develop and implement new projects, the ability to ‘think outside of the box’ and be creative is an essential skill.
-You are expected to create innovative ideas and follow them through.
+You are expected to devise innovative solutions and follow them through.

-This isn’t a skill that you will acquire at university but is an important one if you want to be a successful civil engineer.
+You won't necessarily acquire negotiation skills at university, but they are important if you want to be a successful civil engineer.
 You must be able to bring others together and reconcile differences, especially if conflict arises within the project team.
 You must also be able to negotiate deals with suppliers to reduce the cost of any one project.

 9. Attention to detail

-Another key skill is having great attention to detail.
-Yes – this is mentioned in any job description, but when it comes to civil engineers it’s crucial!
+Another key skill is possessing attention to detail.
+Yes – this is mentioned in every job description, but, as already mentioned, when it comes to civil engineering it’s crucial!
 Every small part of designing and implementing infrastructure needs to be precise.
 If there is one piece of the puzzle missing you can kiss your career goodbye.

 10. Time management

-One of the most important skills for a civil engineer to have is good time management; “complex construction projects require effective organisation and time management if they are to be delivered to budget and on time,” says Nigel on Target Jobs.
+One of the most important skills for a civil engineer to have is good time management.
+“Complex construction projects require effective organisation and time management if they are to be delivered to budget and on time,” says Nigel on Target Jobs.
 “Every team member has to keep to schedule.
 Deadlines mean you can’t afford to let things slip.”

 11. Problem solving

 Problem-solving is used on a daily basis in the construction industry; nothing is plain sailing.
 You’ll have to deal with unexpected problems like burst water pipes, material delivery delays or staffing issues.
-The key here is getting all members involved to help and solve the problem in a timely manner.
+The key here is getting all stakeholders involved to solve the problem in a timely manner.

 The ability to visualize is a top priority when thinking of becoming a civil engineer.
-While the architect is responsible for the aesthetic design of the project, you must be able to bring the picture to life and imagine how your idea would work and what it would look like.
+While the architect is responsible for the aesthetic design of the project, you must be able to bring the picture to life and imagine how the concept would functionally work and what it would look like.